zebrunner/javascript-agent-cypress/README.md

 You may find it attached to appropriate test results page.
 Note:
 Do not start name of your test methods from `(` symbol in order to get your screenshot saved properly

+### Parallelized runs
+When results are getting tracked in Zebrunner all of them are coming into single test run instance.
+Such approach is followed for parallel tests execution as well.
+To set up proper tracking of parallel runs with Zebrunner you need to specify CI run id parameter.
+See configuration section to figure out how to make this using `reportingCiRunId` cypress property or `REPORTING_CI_RUN_ID` environment variable.
+CI run id must be unique value across Zebrunner project.
+So simple CI build number will not work as it might intercept with runs on another pipelines within same Jenkins instance.
+For example to generate new value inside of Jenkins pipeline you could you construction like this:
+`REPORTING_CI_RUN_ID = UUID.randomUUID().toString()`
+Solution was tested with cypress dashboard parallelization approach.